McLaren Vale Cellar Doors

 A great way to experience both, the award wining wines and amazing regional food that McLaren Vale has to offer, without indulging in a long degustation lunch: try one (or more) of the paired wine tasting experiences.

-A wine flight with matching food, showcasing complimentary and contrasting flavours and textures.
-And there is something for everyone, from little charcuterie & cheese plates, to creations from award winning chefs, to chocolates & deserts.
+A wine flight with matching food, showcasing complementary and contrasting flavours and textures.
+And there is something for everyone, from little charcuterie & cheese plates, to creations from award winning chefs, to chocolates & desserts.
 Here are some of our favourites:

-Chapel Hill Wines Icons Tasting: 4 premium reds (incl.
-2 single vineyard Shiraz to taste the impact of the 'terroir'), matched with saucisson, cheeses & pork loin, for only $15
+Chapel Hill Wines Icons Tasting: Taste the Chapel Hill Flagship range or try the Shiraz Masterclass - both matched with saucisson, cheeses & pork loin, for only $25

-Maxwell Wines Canape & Wine Flight: 5 wines perfectly matched with creations from the award winning Maxwell Restaurant ($39) are not to be missed - and, you can move straight on to something sweet, with the Maxwell Wines Mead Flight: 4 Meads, paired with little sweet sensations for $25
+Maxwell Wines Canape & Wine Flight: 5 wines perfectly matched with creations from the award winning Maxwell Restaurant ($40) are not to be missed - or, for those with a sweet tooth, try the Maxwell Wines Mead Flight: with matching petit fours ($35)